Ierofantis/uni-proxy/README.md

 # Thoughts

 1) For cache in an ideal senario I would use a distributed solution like reddis, but now I have used a npm module that caches the content in memory.
-That has some good and bad implications.
+That has some good and bad implications:

 `Good
 It is the fastest option available